 1. Your filter shows a high pressure on the gauge.

-Your pool pump could be clogged, or it’s not strong enough to fit the requirements of your pool.
+When you pool pump is not pulling water, it could be clogged.
+Or, you could have a pool pump impeller problem where it may not be strong enough to fit the requirements of your pool.

-Be sure to check the impeller, which circulates water, for debris.
+Be sure to check the impeller for debris.
 Anything caught in the impeller will prevent water from pulling through.
 Be sure to also change the hair and lint trap in case it’s overloaded and causing debris to pull into the impeller.
 The basket should be changed at least once every two weeks.